CAUTION!

 Why Are We Concerned About the Kinross Ore Transportation Plan?

-This ore transportation plan:
+This ore transportation activity:

 Advocates for Safe Alaska Highways believes that the current Ore Transportation Plan has not been fully developed.
 In addition, there has been no rigorous review and analysis of the existing plan by the appropriate regulatory agencies.
 ASAH strongly supports efforts by both the developer and appropriate agencies to develop better alternatives to hauling ore 250 miles on Alaska’s public highways.